 Since then, he has written a six-part epic based on The Flash, the inter-generational murder mystery Time Will Tell, and the origin of the MCU’s greatest villain in Thanos: Titan Consumed.
 He is also the editor of Generation Wonder: The New Age of Heroes, an anthology introducing a plethora of new superheroes to a world that desperately needs them.

-Lyga lives and podcasts near New York City with his wife, Morgan Baden, their nigh-omnipotent daughter, and their preternaturally chill son.
+Lyga lives near New York City with his wife, the novelist Morgan Baden, their nigh-omnipotent daughter, and their preternaturally chill son.
 His comic book collection is a lot smaller than it used to be, but is still way too big.

 For more information, visit the FAQ and the rest of the site.